Sydney Camm: Hunter

 Camm worked on many aircraft built by Hawker before the Harrier, including what is probably his most significant aircraft after the Second World War, the Hawker Hunter.

 Final years

 Sydney Camm was knighted 2 June 1953, on the occasion of the coronation of Queen Elizabeth II.

 Camm was President of the Royal Aeronautical Society (RAeS) from 1954 to 1955.
 Since 1971 the RAeS has held the biennial Sir Sydney Camm Lecture in June, given by the current commander-in-chief of RAF Air Command.

-Camm retired as chief designer at Hawker in 1965 and was succeeded by John Fozard.
+Camm retired as chief designer at Hawker in 1965 and was succeeded by Ralph Hooper.
 He, however, remained on the board of its successor, Hawker Siddeley until his death.

 Before he died, Camm was planning the design of an aircraft to travel at Mach 4, having begun his life in aircraft design with the building of a man-carrying glider in 1912, just nine years after the first powered flight.

 In 1966, Camm was awarded the Guggenheim Gold Medal, which had to be presented posthumously.